Resources

 Configuration Options

-You can include additional configuration options to your resoruce depending on your datastore-level configuration and requirements.
+You can include additional configuration options to your resource depending on your datastore-level configuration and requirements.

 --ca-cert string trusted certificates for verifying resource